 Examples of Protein

 Commonly known as carbs these are not as evil as some diets make them out to be, but the source that they come from matters.
 We want our carbohydrate sources to be limited to fruits and vegetables.
 A little bit of grain now and then is ok but should not be your primary source of carbohydrate.
 We actually split vegetables and fruit/starch into 2 categories for keeping meals balanced (which we will lay out below).

-Examples of Carbohydrate
+Examples of Vegetables

 Dietary fat has received a bad reputation in the past.
 There are good fats that the body can use for energy and help us keep a low body fat percentage.
 We recommend getting most of your dietary fat through nuts and seeds but there are a couple other sources that are also acceptable.